-This storyline starts way back here.
+The storyline starts way back here.

-Have a good week, guys!
+Have a nice weekend you guys!

 Guys, I made a little Avengers spoof featuring unicorns! ^^ Couldn’t resist.
 Here you can download them as a wallpaper!